Notre-Solutions/Inship-Website/src/content/products/T2P.md

 ---
 templateKey: product
+backgroundimage: T2P.jpg
 title: Tick To Post
 alias: T2P
 url: 'https://youtu.be/RXKh4eDqsgs'
 featuredimage: /img/t2p-logo.jpeg
-backgroundimage: T2P.jpg
 featuredpost: true
 style: color-3
 id: 2
 description: >-
-  T2P.
-With T2P we provide a simple online portal allowing users to review, approve and edit invoices before they push the invoice and/or the extract data to your system.
-T2P will be customised and re-branded  to match with your accounts system.
+  T2P provides a simple online portal allowing users to review, approve and edit invoices before they push the invoice and/or the extract data to your accounts system.
+T2P is customizable and will be re-branded to match with your accounts system.
 features:
   feature1: 12 Users
   feature2: true